Need a procrastination break? Here's a list of expensive handguns to drool over.

 3. Springfield Armory EMP: $1,100

-Pound-for-pound one of my favorite guns on this list and one of the best 1911 carry guns available.
+Pound-for-pound, this is one of my favorite full-size guns on this list and one of the best 1911 carry guns available.
 This short barrel gun is surprisingly accurate and impressively lightweight.
 Labeled a subcompact 1911, this model is made for smaller, shorter rounds allowing it to avoid feeling bulky.
 Many would argue the trigger pull feels lighter than claimed by Springfield at around 5 pounds.
-The EMP is everything we love about nice 1911's except in a smaller package.
+The EMP is everything we love about nice 1911s carried by law enforcement and the U.S. Army, except in a smaller package.

 4. Kimber Classic Carry Elite: $1,550